 A survey of land trusts found that legal challenges to land owned by land trusts are less frequent and sometimes more expensive than those to conservation easements.
 While the issues may be different, the survey found no significant difference in the risk of legal challenges.
 General liability insurance or possibly directors and officers insurance may cover a suit involving a land trust that is sued regarding its owned land, but is unlikely to cover issues like trespass, in which the land trust must sue to protect its land.

 No. Terrafirma has an arrangement with a third party who will do the upload for you for a fee of $1 per parcel.
-Please contact ARMS at , and they will send the required Excel template.
-Fill out the template and e-mail it to them, and they will add it to the website.
+If you are interested in this service, please download and fill out this Excel document.
+Please contact ARMS at if you have any questions.

 No. Terrafirma insures by landowner, so if your easement on one landowner's property spreads across multiple tax IDs, you should enter it as one property.